 In July 2017, Athletes Connected produced and distributed its first newsletter.
 This straight-to-your-mailbox message brings the latest news, trends, videos and productivity about student-athlete mental health at the University of Michigan and across the nation.

-The newsletter will be released once a season with the next installment set for January/February 2019.
+The newsletter will be released once a season with the next installment set for summer/early fall 2021.

 Issue #1: July 2017

 Topics Covered: The re-launching of the Athletes Connected website; featured video of live after athletics; science and research on mood and mental health as it relates to academic performance; Jaimie Phelan’s dash to NCAA gold; news spotlights on the program; and support for the cause from around the country.

 Issue #2: October 2017

 Topics Covered: Athletes Connected celebrates the return of wellness groups on campus for U-M student-athletes; Messages of Hope on Athletic Campus; A former U-M rower shares her story; Research Update; News from around the country; and upcoming events.

 Topics Covered: Athletes Connected’s third newsletter features the new injury and mental health video series, Q&A series with athletic staff about mental health, as well as spotlights on other initiatives from around the country.

 Issue #4: April 2018

 Topics Covered: This issue features the last video in our injury and mental health series, as well as an accompanying first-person piece about career-ending injury.
 We also put spotlights on other initiatives from around the country and share some thought leadership pieces from the Michigan athletic community.

 Issue #5: July 2018